cvitter/mattermost-direct-poll-slash/README.md

 The design specification/use case for the slash command can be found here: [Specification/Use Case](SPECIFICATION.md)

+# Requirements

+In order to use this slash command on your Mattermost server you will need:

+* A Mattermost server on which you have permissions to add slash commands;
+* A server on which you can install and run this Python based application;
+* A MySQL database server where you can create the ``directpoll`` database and that the application can access to read and write data.

+If you have these three things you can proceed to the Installation and Configuration steps below.

+# Installation and Configuration

 # License
 The content in this repository is Open Source material released under the MIT License.
 Please see the [LICENSE](LICENSE) file for full license details.